SWOSSAA CONSTITUTION

 The Board shall consist of:

-President, the First Vice-President, the Second Vice-President, the Third Vice
+Vice-President, the Second Vice-President, the Third Vice President

 (2) Secretary-Treasurer